Andorra–Spain border: Border controls

-The main channel of communication between the two countries is through the Valira Valley between La Seu d'Urgell and the parish of Sant Julia de Loria.
+The main channel of communication between the two countries is through the Valira Valley between La Seu d'Urgell and the parish of Sant Julià de Lòria.
 The only border control at the Andorra–Spain border is located along this road.
 There is no rail crossing point.

 In addition, helicopters are allowed to go to airports with border control in other countries, but not to anywhere else outside Andorra.
 Flights usually go to the airports of Barcelona or Toulouse.

 An agreement signed in 2003 between France, Spain and Andorra governs the movement and residence in Andorra of citizens of third states.
 It says that the three countries will coordinate their visa requirements, although in reality today Andorra follows the Schengen Agreement visa requirements, and that Andorra will only allow entry of those who have right of entry to Spain or France.
 Andorra is allowed to permit residency to any person and such persons will be treated as long-term residents of France or Spain.